natecostello/van_two_point_oh/electrical/battery/Battery_box_design.md

 For the EVE 280AH from Amy, the studs are [M6](https://diysolarforum.com/threads/introducing-the-new-improved-shenzhen-luyuan-technology-co.15880/post-195184) with [15mm](https://diysolarforum.com/threads/introducing-the-new-improved-shenzhen-luyuan-technology-co.15880/post-203138) usable length.

+The content below is left for posterity, but is not under consideration based on observations by forum members that the braided flexible bus bars have flatness issues on the mounting surfaces.

 ~~[This product](https://www.erico.com/part.asp?part=MBJ16-100-6) is sized for an M6 stud, is 3.94 in center-to-center, has 31.57 kcmil cross section (5-6 AWG equivalent), and has an ampacity of 120A.
 This ampacity rating is consistent with a [6AWG](http://assets.bluesea.com/files/resources/reference/21731.pdf) wire if the cross section is accurate.
 Two trippled up connections stack to 0.354 in or 9 mm.
 With a M6 nylock nut height of [6mm](http://www.fasnetdirect.com/refguide/Metnutd985.pdf) it should (barely) fit the stud.
 It should work (tripled up) for the parallel cell interconnects (ampacity ~270A).~~

 ~~[This product](https://www.erico.com/part.asp?part=MBJ16-150-6) is sized for an M6 stud, is 5.9 in center-to-center, has 31.57 kcmil cross section (5-6 AWG equivalent), and has an ampacity of 120A.
 This ampacity rating is consistent with a [6AWG](http://assets.bluesea.com/files/resources/reference/21731.pdf) wire if the cross section is accurate.
 It should work (trippled up) for the series cell interconnects (ampacity ~270A)..~~